s1seven/node-red-monorepo/packages/node-red-s1seven-api/README.md

 ## Authentication

-To authenticate a request, the api nodes look for an access token in the `msg.accessToken` property or in the global context `s1sevenAccessToken` property.
+To authenticate a request, the nodes look for an access token in the `msg.accessToken` property or in the global context property bound to the config node.
 The access token is automatically set in the global context when a request is made from the `get access token` node.
-To use the `get access token` node, simply add your application `clientId` and `clientSecret` to the config node, and send a request.
-To learn more, click [here](https://manual.s1seven.com/automation/#applications-and-access-tokens).
+To use the `get access token` node, declare an [API config](#api-config) node, and send a request.

 Access tokens expire after 24 hours.
 There are several ways to automate the renewal of access tokens, one example can be seen below: